 - It gives you average length of your calls

 Knowledge is power.
-Reporting gives you knowledge!
+Call reporting gives you knowledge!

 When you know the number of calls and the average length of calls, you can figure out where your staffing hours are best used:

 - You can plan more efficiently to ensure that you have people available during your known high call volume time frames